Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Related work

+Metric learning is another popular family of methods with the goal of maximizing the distance between data points from different classes, while minimizing the distance between data points from the same class.
+These methods do not assume parametric distributions.

+A classic example is Local Fisher Discriminant Analysis (LFDA) \citep{sugiyama_dimensionality_2007}, which aims to maximize the ratio of between-class and within-class scatters like LDA, but it uses local scatter matrices obtained by weighting pairs of data points by their proximity.
+This method is useful when the classes are multimodal, because it does not force different modes of the same class to be close together, as LDA does.
+Another popular method that supports high classification accuracy is Large Margin Nearest Neighbors (LMNN) \citep{weinberger_distance_2009}.
+This method learns a subspace that maximizes the performance of the kNN classifier by bringing the $k$ nearest neighbors of the same class closer, while trying to push different classes apart by a large margin.

-Wasserstein Discriminant Analysis (WDA), is another geometry-based method, that maximizes the regularized Wasserstein distance between the class-conditional empirical distributions \citep{flamary_wasserstein_2018}.
-The Wasserstein distance is another geodesic statistical distance on the manifold of probability distributions.
-WDA is a non-parametric method that can learn complex class boundaries, maximizing the performance of classifiers such as k-nearest neighbors (kNN).
-However, like other non-parametric methods, it is computationally costly, scaling poorly with the number of data points per class.
-Moreover, unlike the Fisher-Rao distance, the Wasserstein distance is not directly linked to local discriminability, and it is not invariant to invertible linear transformations.
+Another interesting method with a geometric motivation is Wasserstein Discriminant Analysis (WDA) \citep{flamary_wasserstein_2018}.
+WDA tries to maximize the ratio of between-class and within-class spread, but it replaces the scatter matrices with regularized Wasserstein distances between class-conditional empirical distributions.
+A regularization hyperparameter controls the trade-off between global and local structure, with LDA being the special case when the regularization approaches 0.
+Unlike the Fisher-Rao distance, the Wasserstein distance is not directly linked to local discriminability, and it is not invariant to invertible linear transformations.

+This class of methods can capture complex patterns in the data, because they do not make distributional assumptions.
+However, they are often computationally expensive and scale poorly with the number of dimensions and data samples.